 - Remove the defective integrated circuit.
 As these are surface mount components, this is not easy but not impossible.
-I normally use a hot air soldering gun for this, but the surrounding electrolytic capacitors make the integrated circuit hard to reach.
-I decided to perform the operation with a soldering iron: add lots of solder to one row of pins so that all of them are soaked in the solder blob.
+I normally use a hot air soldering gun for a task like this, but the surrounding electrolytic capacitors make the integrated circuit hard to reach.
+I decided to perform the operation with a soldering iron: add lots of solder to one row of pins so that all of them are soaked in a liquid solder blob.
 While heating the blob with your soldering iron, lift that part of the integrated circuit from the board by prying between the integrated circuit and the board with a fine flat screwdriver.

-Try so perform this as swift as possible to mitigate overheating of the boards, otherwise the copper traces and pads could loosen due to excessive heat.
+Try so perform this as swift as possible to mitigate overheating of the board, otherwise the copper traces and pads could loosen due to excessive heat.
 But also be gentle, prying to hard could also lift a solder pad.

 - Repeat for the row of pins on the other site of the integrated circuit.
 This should free the defective component from the board.
 This time you can use tweezers to hold the integrated circuit and lift if from the circuit board.

 - There is now probably some excess solder on the board.
 Remove it with desoldering braid.
 You can see on the photo that I was a bit to harsh and I lifted the pad for pin 4 (top left on the photo).
 Luckily, this pin is not connected and the pad leads nowhere.